6 Fundamentals of the Fruit of the Spirit We May be Missing

 Do these phrases sound familiar: "I need to work on having more patience...” or how about, "God, please give me more self-control..."?

-They are definitely familiar to me and have slipped from my lips.
+They are definitely familiar to me and have left my lips.
 I would say something like this, put my best foot forward, and move confidently along.
 At first glance, growth was miraged by my ritual efforts of improvement, until I realized I would end up right back where I started.
-I was officially in a rut and didn’t understand why!
+I was officially in a rut and didn’t understand why.
 Friends, the struggle is real!

 Determined to get to the bottom of it, I turned to the best resource I have at my fingertips - the Bible.
 While digging into the word, I found that I wasn't entirely grasping a few fundamentals of the Fruit of the Spirit.
 On the surface, many of them seemed so simple that I was tempted to simply skip over and not truly marinate in them.
 Then I remembered, His word is ALIVE!
 Not only that, it has the ability to speak to us in different ways every time we dig in.
 We miss out on such valuable wisdom and truth when we allow our “yeah yeah yeah - I already learned that a long time ago” style of pride get in the way.
 I’m now encouraged to constantly revisit these basic concepts of the fruit of the spirit, because if these aren’t first applied we will dismiss and fall.

 Many of us have heard the phrase, "you can tell a tree by the fruit it bears…”.
 We know that a plant with grapes is a grapevine and a plant with apples is an apple tree.
-However, that is not the perspective I gained on this concept.
+Although this is true, it is not the perspective I gained on this concept.
 What tugged on my heart boiled down to motive.

 If our focus is more on our appearance than actually living a life that magnifies the Lord - I am afraid we have missed the point.
 See, our Father is very interested in the condition of our hearts.
 I don’t think there is anything inherently wrong with praying to see more fruit in our lives.
 Prayer is powerful!
-However, there is a fine line between praying with a desire for this fruit to amplify ourselves and for it to magnify the Lord.
+However, there is a fine line between praying with a desire for this fruit to amplify ourselves vs. the desire for it to magnify the Lord.
 The smallest pivot can throw intentions out of whack.
 So, even though the Fruit of the Spirit will always show the essence of Christ, what motivates us still matters because it reveals a lot about the condition of our heart.
-The bottom line is our focus shouldn’t be on the fruit but where the vine meets the branch.

-Action: Dig deep and consider what is actively being weighed with more importance, the presence of fruit in our lives so others can see how good we are or how good He is.
+Application: Dig deep and consider what is actively being weighed with more importance in your life, the presence of fruit in so others can see how good you are or how good He is.

 When referencing the Fruit of the Spirit, the Bible is not talking about a bunch of different kinds of fruits - just one (Galatians 5:22).
 When studying this fundamental, I couldn't help but recall a childhood full of coloring sheets or posters that display nine different species of fruit labeled as either love, joy peace, patience, kindness, goodness, faithfulness, gentleness, or self-control.
 Those are not accurate representations.
 There seems to be a common misconception that the nine characteristics of the Fruit of the Spirit come separate from each other.
 Quite the contrary, this fruit has been said to grow in a cluster - like grapes on a grapevine.
 It wasn’t until last year when my step-father gave a sermon on this exact point that I realized I completely missed the mark here.
 Not only was the mental image of the Fruit of the Spirit I had since childhood wrong, but it led to many false assumptions about it (ones that were not biblical, but based on the image in my mind).
 Once I corrected this perception, my understanding changed.
 It is important to understand that they grow together in this manner, because we don't get to pick and choose what fruit we want to show off based on what is convenient to us at the moment.